 You only have to look at the Top 20 selling wine brands in the UK to see how hard it creates a new brand that is going to make it.
 The large majority of that Top 20 will have been brands that have been around for years or are increasingly supermarket exclusive labels that are best sellers because they have taken the place of failing brands on the shelf.
-So it’s a risky business taking on and investing in anything new.
+So for the UK wine importers, it’s a risky business taking on and investing in anything new.
 Here are our top five ways to give yourself a fighting chance.

 1. It’s not what you think…but your customers

 When deciding whether to take on a new wine brand, ultimately it does not matter what you as an import business think of it, what’s important is whether you can see prospective customers taking it on.
 Too many wine brands have been left languishing on drinks lists because the importer has got carried away by the winery, the location, the producer’s story, and not put the interests of the retailers, and their strategies’ first.
 So look at what gap this new brand is going to fill in a retailer or customer’s armory and if you can’t find one, then don’t take it on.